-Although Bryndzové halusky is actually a Slovak dish, the recipe can’t be omitted from my list.
+Although Bryndzové halusky or sztrapacska is actually a Slovak dish, the recipe can’t be omitted from my list.
 The Slovaks are the third largest minority in Hungary, according to the estimates of minority organisations, there are about 100,000-110,000 people with Slovak ancestry.
 Most of them live around the hills of Pilis and in Békés County.
 Their cultural center is Békéscsaba where the Slovak consulate can be found, too.
-The Slovaks have endeared these potato dumplings to us Hungarians and we often cook them.
+The Slovaks have endeared sztrapacska to us Hungarians and we often cook them.

 Halusky are potato dumplings whose batter is similar to Hungarian nokedli.
 The sole difference is that it contains grated potatoes.
 They can be topped with bryndza, sauerkraut, meat, bacon, caramelized onions, or simply used as a side dish.
 If you mix the dumplings with Bryndza, you get the Slovak national speciality.

 Bryndza is a sheep’s milk cheese made mainly in Slovakia, Romania and Moldova.
 It’s generally said to have been developed by Slovaks, but the truth is that the first bryndza was made by Vlach shepherds in Transylvania who took the cheese’s recipe to Upper Hungary in the 14th century.
 The cheese is white, creamy, crumbly and slightly moist.
 It’s known for its characteristic strong smell and taste.
 As you can see in the recipe, I add no more than 1 teaspoon of salt to the batter because bryndza is very salty.